ansible-collections/ibm_zos_ims/docs/source/collection-requirements.rst

    `Red Hat Ansible Automation Platform Life Cycle`_ to select a supported AAP version.

-   The control node requires the IBM z/OS Core collection to be installed before installing the z/OS IMS collection.
+   Install the IBM z/OS Core collection on the control node before installing the z/OS IMS collection.
    Refer to the `IBM z/OS Core collection requirements`_ for specific requirements.

 .. _ibm-zos-ims-collection-requirements-managed-node: